Source Publication Title

 Dr. Reza Zoughi is the Schlumberger Endowed Professor in the Electrical and Computer Engineering department at Missouri S&T. Dr. Zoughi’s research activities are broad many of them are in the area of civil structure evaluation and imaging involving materials characterization of cement-based materials and structures, detection and evaluation of alkali silica reaction (ASR) and gel formation, and imaging of rebars for detecting corrosion.
 He had his research team have developed high-resolution, portable 3D microwave camera suitable for a number of critical applications.
 Dr. Zoughi holds 18 patents in the field of microwave nondestructive testing and imaging.

 Zoughi, Reza, "Microwave Materials Characterization and Imaging for Structural Health Monitoring" (2018).
-Archived Webinars.
+INSPIRE Archived Webinars.
 3.

 Civil, Architectural and Environmental Engineering